 If you’re using Pinterest for blog traffic or planning on it, the Pinterest search tool is a great way to find suggested blog topics to write about.

-Using Pinterest search is far less technical and it won’t give you analytics on the particular keywords, but it’s still a great way to generate blog content ideas.
+Using Pinterest search is far less technical and while it won’t give you analytics on the particular keywords, it’s still a great way to generate blog content ideas.

 Let’s look at an example.